 The Best Way To Catch Steelhead In Small Rivers

 Small river fishing for steelhead will depend on the type of water you are fishing.
-In small rivers that are fast and shallow like the one in the picture, you will better off fly fishing or using the bottom bouncing method which is the best way to catch steelhead in this type of water.
+In small rivers that are fast and shallow like the one in the picture, you will be better off fly fishing or using the bottom bouncing method which is the best way to catch steelhead in this type of water.

 On smaller rivers that might be slower and deeper or that have a good-sized pool around every corner, float fishing is probably going to be the best way to catch steelhead, but being able to adapt to different conditions is best.